michael2012z/BitBible/markdown/KJV/files/Ezra.md

 39. The children of Harim, a thousand and seventeen.

-40. The Levites: the children of Jeshua and Kadmiel, of the children of Hodaviah, seventy and four.Hodaviah: also called, Judah or Hodevah
+40. The Levites: the children of Jeshua and Kadmiel, of the children of Hodaviah, seventy and four.

 41. The singers: the children of Asaph, an hundred twenty and eight.